Brasil-Rental-Karts/brk-backend/README.md

 This will start:
 - PostgreSQL database on port 5432 (or the port specified in your .env file)
-- PgAdmin web interface available at http://localhost:5050 (or the port specified in your .env file)

 To stop the containers: